Gift cards

 What about prepaid credit cards?

-Financial Consumer Agency of Canada.Not sure if your card was issued by a federally-regulated financial institution?
+Financial Consumer Agency of Canada.Not sure if your card was issued by a federally regulated financial institution?
 The easiest way to find out what type of card you have is to read the information on the back.
 If it was issued by a bank, trust or loan company, you likely have a general-use prepaid card.
 You can check to see if the institution found on the back of your card is listed on the Office of the Superintendent of Financial Institution website.

-What to do if your gift card expires but it shouldnāt
+What to do if your gift card expires but it shouldn’t

-- Go back to the business and notify them that your gift card or voucher canāt expire using this form.
+- Go back to the business and notify them that your gift card or voucher can’t expire using our Notification of an expiry date prohibition on prepaid purchase cards form.
 (Reference: Part 4.1, Prepaid Purchase Cards, section 56.1-56.2 of the Business Practices and Consumer Protection Act).
 Ask that the business reissue the gift card or voucher without an expiry date.

-- If you still canāt resolve the expiry date issue with the business, you can file a complaint with us.
-Please try to work it out with the business first before coming to our office.
+- If you still can’t resolve the expiry date issue with the business, you can file a complaint with us.
+Please try to work it out with the business first before contacting our office.

 Remember that this process applies if you live in BC or if you live out of the province but the business you dealt with is located in BC.

-Read our consumer tips:
+Read our consumer tips on gift cards.